tdwg/how-did-it-die/meetings/2021-06-16/meeting_notes.md

 Agreement to change this term to free text rather than require a controlled vocabulary

 * `deathDate`
 How do we record unknown?
 Is unknown permitted in a date term?
+Agreed that time since death to indicate decay rate is out of scope

 ### Actions ###
 1. raise a new issue to propose that vitality is added to the core, using the form here: https://github.com/tdwg/dwc/issues/